25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 What is the best layout for a small kitchen?

-How can I make a small kitchen more functional without expanding it?
+How can I make my small kitchen look bigger without renovating everything?

 What are common mistakes in small kitchen design?